SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 # Solution: Enter Numbers

-**TODO: Take the solution from Dimo's presentation, because to be the same.**
+**TODO: Take the solution from Dimo's presentation because it is the same.**

 ```java live